 Under GST, 50% of the CENVAT credit availed against inputs, input services, and capital goods is to be reversed which leaves them with a position of reduced credit of 50% on capital goods thereby increasing cost of capital.

 3. Assessment and Adjudication made bothersome

-As under GST more than one adjudicating authority will be involved, each authority may hold different opinion on the same underlying issue.
+As under GST, more than one adjudicating authority will be involved, each authority may hold a different opinion on the same underlying issue.
 This contradiction in opinion will prolong the adjudication process.
-Currently, a tax payer is adjudged by a single adjudicating authority on an issue involved.
-Under GST different adjudicating authority may take different view on the same issue.
-Clearing up and dealing with the difference of opinion provided by different adjudicating authority would be difficult.
+Currently, a taxpayer is adjudged by a single adjudicating authority on an issue involved.
+Under GST different adjudicating authority may take a different view on the same issue.
+Clearing up and dealing with the difference of opinion provided by the different adjudicating authority would be difficult.